dgfitch/ld17/README.markdown

 20100424 16:39:19 - Wow, the compositing and blending stuff in Pulpcore is pretty awesome.
 10 minutes and the first "flashlight" or "helicopter spotlight" fx are working.

+20100424 16:44:07 - Crap, I don't know how to mask layers with Inkscape.
+Might be harder to do the cones if I can't get alpha masks.

 ## Vim notes